 This year we have a larger than average Cowvin’s Corny Maze.
 The maze is open from 11am-6pm, weather permitting, for weekends starting mid-Sep then daily through the end of October.

 Tickets can be purchased at Cowvin’s Corny Bin located between the Dairy Store and Barn, or in the Dairy Store Cheese Shop.
 You get on the Cowvin’s Corny Maze wagon ride for a trip out to the corn maze – then get lost for a while – usually 25-50 minutes – depending on your skills and luck – then hop on the wagon for a trip back to the barn area.
 Age 11 and under must be accompanied by an adult.

-More details here.
+More details and open dates here.
 Have fun!